Fairness Evaluation and Inference Level Mitigation in LLMs: Experiment Settings

-We evaluate our framework on two complementary benchmarks to capture both single-turn and multi-turn conversational bias. \paragraph{Static: Single Turn} The multilingual PCT dataset \cite{nadeem2025framing}contains 62 ideological statements translated into five low-resource languages (Urdu, Punjabi, Sindhi, Pashto, Balochi) plus English \cite{thapa2023bangla,helwe2025multilingualpct}.
-Each item is a \emph{single-turn} prompt eliciting an agree/disagree style response, enabling controlled measurement of political-ideology bias across languages of Pakistan \cite{rahman1996language,rahman2011languagepolitics,umrani2020sociolinguistics,abbas2022languageidentity}. \paragraph{Dynamic: Multi Turn} FairMT-Bench \cite{fan_fairmt-bench_nodate} extends bias evaluation to \emph{multi-turn} dialogue.
-It comprises 10K conversations across fairness critical categories such as anaphora ellipsis, scatter questions, jailbreak tips, inference misinformation, negative feedback, and fixed format.
+\textbf{Dynamic and Multi Turn:} FairMT-Bench \cite{fan_fairmt-bench_nodate} extends bias evaluation to \emph{multi-turn} dialogue and dataset $F^2$Bench is a benchmark that evaluates bias and fairness in LLMs using both single-turn and multi-turn conversational tasks \cite{lan-etal-2025-f2bench}.
 Bias accumulation and memory carry-over are explicitly annotated, making it ideal for testing context-aware mitigation.
-Automatic evaluation uses an ensemble: GPT-3.5-Turbo as the primary judge, Llama Guard as the classifier \cite{fan_fairmt-bench_nodate}, and Claude as an auxiliary validator, see model details in Appendix~\ref{appendix:ModelDetails}.
+Automatic evaluation uses an ensemble: GPT-3.5-Turbo as the primary judge, Llama Guard as the classifier \cite{fan_fairmt-bench_nodate}, and Claude as an auxiliary validator, see details in Appendix~\ref{dataset}.